pippinbarr/cart263-2019/slides/activity-slamina/activity-slamina.md

 ## 6. Generating guesses

 1. Declare an empty array called `answers`, a constant called `NUM_OPTIONS` with the number of guesses you want, and a variable called `correctAnimal` at the top of your script,
-1. Define a function called `newRound()` and add the following
+1. Define a function called `newRound()` and add the following:
   1. Set the `answers` array to be empty
-  1. Create a loop that goes up to `NUM_OPTIONS` that:
+  1. Create a for loop that counts up to `NUM_OPTIONS` that:
-    1. Chooses a random animal from the `animals` array
+      - Chooses a random animal from the `animals` array
-    1. Uses `addButton` to add a button with the animal's name to the page
+      - Uses `addButton` to add a button with the animal's name to the page
-    1. Adds the animal's name to the `answers`
+      - Adds the animal's name to the `answers`
   1. Set `correctAnimal` to a random element in the `answers` array
 1. Call `newRound()` in `startGame()` (remove your earlier `addButton()` calls from there)